A lesson in Google Ad Extensions

 Seller rating extensions

 If your seller ratings are worth revealing to the world, Google will be sure to put them in your ad.
 There will be a combination of information, reviews and potentially star ratings to let viewers know that people like your service!
+Remember, you can't delete Google reviews, so make sure you review your reviews regularly to maintain as high a rating as possible.

 These extensions appear as words or small statements about your business that could intrigue someone and make them click on your ad.
 This could be as simple as ‘shop online’ to something like ‘industry certified’ or ‘50 years experience’.